10 Best Places to Live in Virginia, 2024

 10. Williamsburg

-If golf isn’t your thing, head outdoors for hiking, biking, walking, or even some fun with the family.
-You can even bring Fido, as the area boasts plenty of dog-friendly parks.
+If golf isn’t your thing, head outdoors for hiking, biking, walking and family fun.
+You can even bring your pup, as the area provides residents with plenty of dog-friendly parks.

-If you plan on renting within Williamsburg, there are tons of options to choose from.
-Units within apartment communities are most common, but there are also plenty of luxury units, single-family homes, and more on the market.
+If you plan on renting within Williamsburg, know that units within apartment communities are most common, but there are also plenty of luxury units, single-family homes, and more on the market.

 Better yet, these units won’t break the bank!